IBM Strengths, Domain Expertise, and Key Differentiators

 IBM Mergers and acquisitions (M&A) Activities

 In October 2018, IBM acquired software company Red Hat for $34 billion, including debt, as it seeks to diversify its technology hardware and consulting business into higher-margin products and services.
 The transaction is by far IBM’s biggest acquisition.
-It underscores IBM Chief Executive Ginni Rometty’s efforts to expand the company’s subscription-based software offerings, as it faces slowing software sales and waning demand for mainframe servers.
-IBM, which has a market capitalization of $114 billion, will pay $190 per share in cash for Red Hat, a 63 percent premium to Friday’s closing share price.
+It underscores IBM's desire to expand its subscription-based software offerings especially for security, as it faces stiffening competition in the professional services and BPO markets along with waning demand for mainframe servers due to Cloud migration.

 IBM Customers in ARTW Customer Database

-Leveraging a rigorous data-centric research methodology, APPS RUN THE WORLD ask the simple question: Who’s buying IBM applications and why?
+Leveraging a rigorous data-centric research methodology, APPS RUN THE WORLD asks the simple question: Who’s buying IBM applications and why?
 And we provide the answers – supported by decades of research – to our clients around the world.
 Our Customer database has over 100 data fields that detail company usage of IBM and other enterprise apps by function, customer size, industry, location, implementation status, partner involvement, Line of Business Key Stakeholders and IT decision makers contact details.
-List of Verified Clearleap, IBM Campaign, IBM Commerce on Cloud, IBM Configure, Price, Quote, IBM Customers Experiene Analytics, IBM Interact, IBM Marketing Cloud, IBM Procurement, IBM WebSphere Commerce, Kenexa, Sterling, Ustream customers.
+List of Verified IBM SPSS, IBM Maximo Asset Performance Management, IBM Procurement, Kenexa, Cognos, IBM Watson, IBM Planning Analytics, IBM Clinical Development, IBM TRIRIGA Building Insights customers.